soverenio/docs/docs/integration/event-objects.md

     4. `groups`: A group that the asset belongs to.
 Each group has a `link` and `name` fields.

-9. `endpoint`: An object that represents the endpoint involved in the event, defined by the following attributes: `link`, `URL`, `hostname`, and `method`.
+9. `endpoint`: An object that represents the endpoint involved in the event, defined by the following attributes:

+    1. `link`: A URL linking to the endpoint details.

+    2. `URL`: A URL that the endpoint is associated with.

+    3. `hostname`: A hostname that the endpoint is associated with.

+    4. `method`: HTTP method used by the endpoint.

 10. `policy`: An object that represents the policy related to the event.
 It includes a `link` to the policy details and the policy `name`.

-11. `conflicting_assets`: An array of objects where each object represents an asset that is conflicting with the event policy.
+11. `conflicting_assets`: An array of objects where each object represents an asset that is conflicting with the event policy, containing `link` to the asset details and the asset `name`.

 12. `third_party_ip`: The IP address of a third party involved in the event, if relevant.